top of page

 Carl G. Jung

-I work with language, symbols, images, dreams, and the body as expressions of the inner world and the unconscious to facilitate deeper understanding and create meaning.
+I work with language, symbols, images, dreams, the body and movement as portals to the inner world and the unconscious, facilitating a deeper understanding.

 I believe that integrating the body, emotions, mind and reflection can foster a sense of connection, wholeness and healing.